 35.3.4.4 Multi-Link element usage in the context of discovery

+The Common Info field of a Basic Multi-Link element carried in a Beacon frame or Probe Response frame, which is not a multi-link probe response, shall not include the Medium Synchronization Delay Information subfield (#15489).

 TGbe editor: Please revise P515L28 in draft 3.2 as follows):

-Within the allocated time by an MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield equal to 2, the addressed STA by the MU-RTS TXS Trigger frame may transmit QoS Data frames, Management frames and the frames that assists the transmission of QoS Data frames and Management frames, e.g., RTS frame, the frames for sounding.
+Within the time allocated by an MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield equal to 2, the STA addressed by the MU-RTS TXS Trigger frame may transmit QoS Data frames, Management frames and frames that assists the transmission of QoS Data and Management frames, e.g., RTS/CTS frames, sounding frames (#16729).

 TGbe editor: Please revise P515L34 in draft 3.2 as follows):

-NOTE 2—With the Duration rule defined here, the basic NAV of any STA in the same BSS that receives these frames might become zero only at the end of the allocated time if the basic NAV timer is set per the P2P transmission frames during the allocated time period.
-Hence, these STAs can transmit in the remaining TXOP after the allocated time period due to a zero basic NAV value.
+NOTE 2—With the Duration field rule defined here, the basic NAV of any STA in the same BSS might become 0 only at the end of the allocated time if the basic NAV timer is set by the frames transmitted to peer STAs during the allocated time period (#16730).
+Such (#16731) STAs can transmit in the remaining TXOP after the allocated time period due to a zero basic NAV value.

 TGbe editor: Please revise P513L31 in draft 3.2 as follows):

 Figure 35-1 (Example of an MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU(#16727)) shows an example of the exchange of (#16727)an MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 preceded by an optional CTS-to-self transmission and transmission of UL non-TB PPDUs by a scheduled STA within the allocated time.
-Additionally, the figure shows the case where the AP transmits to another non-AP STA within the allocated time in (#16727)the MU-RTS TXS Trigger frame and within TxPIFS boundary, since the CS mechanism indicates that the medium is idle after the transmission of the last BlockAck frame to STA 1.
+Additionally, the figure shows the case where the AP transmits to another non-AP STA within the allocated time signaled in (#16727)the MU-RTS TXS Trigger frame, since the CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the transmission of the last BlockAck frame to STA 1 (#17977).

 35.2.2.2 CTS frame response to an MU-RTS Trigger frame